 Add vent hole to punch

-The optimization and improvement of adding vent holes in punch include:
+The optimization and improvement of adding vent holes in the punch include:

-① The number of vent holes on the surface of the punch is increased from 230 to 290, with an increase rate of 26%.
+① Increasing the number of vent holes on the surface of the punch from 230 to 290, resulting in a 26% increase.

-The size of the vent hole is φ6mm, which is consistent with the original size (Fig. 17 and Fig. 18);
+The size of the vent holes is φ6mm, which is consistent with the original size (as shown in Figures 17 and 18);

 Fig. 17 punch before adding vent hole